Society for the Promotion of Hospice Care: Funding

 SPHC is a self-financed organisation and does not receive government subventions or annual grants to support its administrative and operating expenses.
-JCHH is funded entirely through service income, and voluntary contributions from individuals, companies and charitable foundations.
-Three signature fundraising events are held annually to help subsidize palliative care for the underprivileged.
+Jockey Club Home is funded entirely through service income and voluntary contributions from individuals, companies, and charitable foundations.

+Three signature fundraising events are held annually to help subsidize palliative care for the underprivileged:

 Hike for Hospice

 Hike for Hospice is an annual fundraising event first held in 1992.
 Hikers may participate under one of four categories – Individual, Team, Corporate Challenge, and Alumni Challenge.
 A longstanding tradition is the serving of Indian-style curry after the hike.
 The current Organizing Committee Chairman is Edward Naylor.

 Light Up a Life Concert

 Light Up a Life Concert is a fundraising event held annually at St. John’s Cathedral.
-The concert debuted in 1990 and has featured festive music by the Hong Kong Welsh Male Voice Choir and the Island School Orchestra and Choir.
+The concert debuted in 1990 and featured festive music by the Hong Kong Welsh Male Voice Choir and the Island School Orchestra and Choir.
 Guests may also take part in a tree lighting ceremony in remembrance of the departed.
-The current Organizing Committee Chairman is Mr. Andrew Williamson.
+The current Organizing Committee Chairman is Andrew Williamson.